ZhengruiLu/Twitter-Sentiment-Analysis-Framework/README.md

 ## Part 1.
 Sentiment Analysis
-For the first part of this assignment, you will provide functions to analyze the sentiment of a short piece of text, like what would be found in a tweet.
+For the first part, it will provide functions to analyze the sentiment of a short piece of text, like what would be found in a tweet.
 These functions will then be used to analyze the Twitter data in the next section.

 * **IMPORTANT**: be very careful to name your functions ___exactly___ as specified in the spec, with the indicated parameters (in the indicated order!)
 The command-line interface is written to call those functions, and if they aren't correct your program will produce an error!